prpaskov/publicationBot/README.md

 - Writes code fabricating an accompanying dataset.
 - Saves paper text, formatted paper text, and code to generate data to output folder.

 Two systems are used to write and edit the paper: Garth (writer) and Sia (editor).
 System descriptions live in all_prompts.py.
-The prompt sequence follows:
+The prompt sequence for the LLM follows:
-- If not specified by the user, come up with methodology, metrics, and a filler intervention for the research.
+- If not already specified by the user, come up with methodology, metrics, and a filler intervention for the research.
 - Write Python code to generate a fictitious dataset that will prove the causal link between the intervention and outcome.
 - Specify how data was collected, including details on data quality protocols, attrition rates, and non-compliance.
 - Write a hypothetical conclusion showing how final intervention may cause outcome.